July 11, 2017 - Gymnastics and trampoline programs to be suspended until new interim facility is built.

-The Queen's Park Arena Survey is now closed.
+May 2017 - The Queen's Park Arenex Survey is now closed.

 The survey results will be considered by the Mayor’s Task Force and help shape decisions for the Canada Games Pool replacement project.

 Thank you for your participation in the survey!

 January 13, 2017 - Queen's Park Arenex is pleased to announce the return of some of our services.
 Limited Gymnastics & Trampoline, Motoring Munchkins and Sports services will be offered at alternative locations.
 Click here for details.

 January 5, 2017 Update - Queen's Park Arenex registered program customers, please note that we have cancelled all winter registered programs and credited your Parks and Recreation account.
 To receive a refund, please call 604.777.5121.
 We are currently seeking alternative location(s) that could host the Queen's Park Arenex services.
 As such we are in a ‘holding’ pattern with our spring programs.
 Updates will be offered as available.
 If you have questions, please call us at 604.777.5121.

 December 20, 2016 - It is with sadness that the Parks and Recreation Department is announcing the loss of the Queen's Park Arenex, a gymnasium facility in Queen's Park.
 On Monday, December 19, 2016, around 9:40 pm, the Arenex roof and three walls collapsed.
 Leading up to the roof collapse, diligent Arenex staff heard cracking sounds, around 5:30 pm, and quickly evacuated the building and secured support from New Westminster Fire and Rescue Services as well as City Building Management and Engineering staff who all confirmed the roof was in jeopardy and that the building was unsafe for occupancy.
 As such, gas and electrical services were proactively disconnected.